BjarneHelgesen/PythonCourse/README.md

             print("I lost my job")
         self._employed = value
 ```
-> **Python Convention:** Variable names starting with underscore indicate that it is only meant to be used inside the class.
-Double underscore will mangle the name so that regular methid calls from outside the class will fail.
+> **Python Convention:** Method/attribute names starting with underscore indicate that they are only meant to be used inside the class.
+Leading double underscores will mangle the name so that regular access from outside the class will fail.